-CXC chemokines and their receptors (CXCR) influence the tumor microenvironment (TME) by regulating angiogenesis, recruiting activated anti-tumor immune cells and effecting tumor cell proliferation/metastases.
-The CXCR3/ligand expression in tumors has divergent roles, either promoting or inhibiting tumor growth and metastases.
-These opposing effects can be explained by the relative differences in tumor CXCR3 receptor isoform expression with CXCR3-A isoform promoting whereas CXCR3-B isoform inhibiting tumor growth.
+Abstract-CXC chemokines and their receptors (CXCR) influence the tumor microenvironment (TME) by regulating angiogenesis, recruiting activated immune cells and effecting tumor cell proliferation/metastases.
+CXCR3/ligand expression in tumors has divergent roles, either promoting or inhibiting tumor progression.
+These effects can be explained by the tumor CXCR3 receptor isoform expression with CXCR3-A isoform promoting; whereas, CXCR3-B isoform inhibiting tumor growth.
 CXCR3/ligand axis recruits immune cells into the TME.
-The types of leukocytes infiltrating tumors modulate tumor progression.
-Recruitment of activated T and NK effectors inhibit whereas M2 macrophages and T regulatory cells support tumor growth.
-Macrophages that lack CXCR3 expression are M2 polarized and promote breast cancer growth.
-In contrast, the blockade of programmed cell death protein 1 (PD-1) leads to a CXCR3 ligand-mediated recruitment of T cell effectors and better prognosis following adoptive T cell transfer therapy in melanoma.
-Furthermore, several studies in lung cancer models have shown that enhancing the CXCR3 ligands in the TME following treatment with biological response modifiers recruit innate NK and immune T cell effectors leading to potent anti-tumor activity.
+The types of leukocytes infiltrating tumors modulate tumor progression with activated T and NK effectors inhibiting while M2 macrophages and T regulatory cells supporting tumor growth.
+Macrophages that lack CXCR3 expression M2 polarized and promote cancer growth. are Antibody-blockade of programmed cell death protein 1 (PD-1) leads to a CXCR3 ligand-mediated recruitment of T cells following adoptive T cell transfer therapy in melanoma.
+In lung cancer models enhancing the CXCR3 ligands in the TME following treatment with cytokines recruit activated NK and T cells with potent anti-tumor activity.
 This review discusses the tumor supportive and inhibitory role of CXCR3/ligand axis in several cancer types to show the significance of the axis in the modulation of tumor growth.
-A full comprehension of these mechanisms will be critical for the development of effective CXCR3 targeted strategies against cancer.
+A full comprehension of these mechanisms is critical for the development of CXCR3 targeted strategies against cancer.

-Keywords: CXCR3, chemokines, CXCL9, CXCL10, CXCL11, metastases, immune activation, cancer
+Keywords -CXCR3, chemokines, CXCL9, CXCL10, CXCL11, metastases, immune activation, cancer.